flyingfox22/ShinyWebAppPresentation/ReadMe.md.md

 type: prompt

 Malaysia home loan calculator to estimate your monthly house loan repayments.
-In order to know your monthly house loan repayments, you must provide the infomations below:
+In order to know your monthly house loan repayments, you must provide the informations below:

 - Property price in Malaysian Ringgit
 - Down payment amount in Malaysian Ringgit